Pudendal Neuralgia - Severe Pelvic Pain - Symptoms, Treatments

 By educating individuals about pudendal neuralgia and its symptoms, we contribute to a greater understanding of this condition.
 Health encyclopedias and informational resources are invaluable tools in disseminating accurate and helpful information to those seeking knowledge about their condition.
 Empowering individuals with knowledge enables them to make informed decisions regarding their healthcare and seek appropriate treatment and support.

-Pudendal Neuralgia Is a Relatively Unknown Cause of Severe Pelvic Pain
+Pudendal Neuralgia: Relatively Unknown Cause of Severe Pelvic Pain

 AZZCCPP - Pudendal Neuralgia - Innervation of the PerineumInnervation of the Perineum

-Almost always, a traumatic event in the pelvis is what causes pudendal nerve entrapment.
-This may be pelvic surgery (with or without mesh), difficult childbirth, athletic injuries, falls, and other accidents.
+Pudendal nerve entrapment is almost always caused by a traumatic event in the pelvis.
+This may include pelvic surgery (with or without mesh), difficult childbirth, athletic injuries, falls, and other accidents.
 A repetitive injury, such as bicycle seat pressure on the pelvic floor, may also lead to pudendal nerve entrapment (cyclist syndrome).

 Nantes Criteria

-A pioneer in the treatment of pudendal nerve entrapment, and my mentor, Professor Roger Robert, has developed Nantes criteria that greatly assist in diagnosing this condition.
+My mentor, Professor Roger Robert, a pioneer in the treatment of pudendal nerve entrapment, has developed Nantes criteria that greatly assist in diagnosing this condition.
 Studies have shown that patients who more closely meet the criteria have better outcomes from the surgical decompression of the nerve.

 Inclusion Criteria